About me

 Teaching

-I designed and taught an ML Operations course at a joint program between the Vector Institute and the University of Toronto — focused on the design, deployment, and operation of reliable machine learning systems, with emphasis on MLOps, distributed training, observability, and cost-aware infrastructure.
+I designed and taught an AI/ML Operations course at a joint program between the Vector Institute and the University of Toronto — focused on the design, deployment, and operation of reliable machine learning systems, with emphasis on AI/ML Ops, distributed training, observability, and cost-aware infrastructure.

 What excites me

-My engineering expertise lies in MLOps — delivering reliable ML systems on a cloud scale.
+My engineering expertise lies in AI/ML Ops — delivering reliable AI/ML systems on a cloud scale.
 My technical interests center on the application of graph theory, discrete mathematics, and probabilistic reasoning to machine learning systems operating in distributed and heterogeneous compute environments.

 Publications